-Rising from a neglected plot that borders Dupont and a Toronto city alley, the site was at one time home to a steel fabricator.
-The simple and direct form and shape of the building were conceived to maximize the use of the tools and facilities at hand.
+This house on Dupont Street was commissioned by Steve Bugler, owner of carpentry, millwork and window operation Radiant City.
+The house is an extension of a pre-existing workshop located behind the building.
+Rising from a neglected plot that borders Dupont and a Toronto city alley, the site was once home to a steel fabricator.
+The form of the building was conceived to maximize the use of the tools and facilities at hand.

 The simplicity of the design gives the impression that the property is larger than it really is.

-Photography by: Andrew Snow © Houzz 2012
+Andrew Snow © Houzz 2012